notadilnaqvi/snk-alert/README.md

    * GMAIL_CC : *Email ID to cc the Email to*
    * DB_USER : *MongoDB user ID*
    * DB_PASSWORD : *MongoDB password*

 5. Run `git push heroku master`.
 Your app should now be up and running

 6. Run `heroku logs --tail` to see the latest logs

+ ### Run locally on your machine
+ 1. Run `git clone https://github.com/notadilnaqvi/snk-alert.git`.
+This downloads the this repository on your machine

+ 2. Then run `npm install`.
+This downloads all the npm packages needed to run this Node app.
+This might take sometime depending on your internet connection

+ 3. Inside the snk-alert folder, make a .env file.
+Open this file and add the following environment variables:
+    * GMAIL_USER = *your Gmail ID*
+    * GMAIL_PASSWORD = *your Gmail password*
+    * GMAIL_RECEPIENT = *receient's Email ID*
+    * GMAIL_CC = *Email ID to cc the Email to*
+    * DB_USER = *MongoDB user ID*
+    * DB_PASSWORD = *MongoDB password*

+  4. Now run `node app.js`.
+Your app should now be up and running

 ## Why don't I, you know, just turn Reddit notifications on?
 Because.